memorileak/known/content/-skip-list.md

 L1: | - - - 2 - - - 4 - - - - - 7 - - - - - null
 L0: | - 1 - 2 - 3 - 4 = 5 -[*]- 7 - 8 - 9 - null
 ```

+At this step we should record the search path we've gone through until reaching that position.
+Search path is an array of every checkpoints at every layers we touched.
+In this example, the search path through $L_2$, $L_1$, $L_0$ should be `[4, 4, 5]`.
+Search path is consulted later to know which element will be the predecessor of new element at each layer.
+This help to easily promote the new element.

 Next, insert 6 to that position.
 This is just a simple Linked List insertion, time complexity of the operation should be **$O\lparen 1\rparen$**: